DLTK's Crafts for Kids

 - egg carton cup or empty cream container (nose).

-- 2 tp rolls for dessert size plates or 4 tp rolls for dinner size (legs),
+- 2 toilet paper rolls for dessert size plates or 4 toilet paper rolls for dinner size (legs),

 - tape or glue,

 - piece of pink paper (or white paper coloring

 - Pink paint and black paint or marker.

 - Optional: googly eyes and a pipecleaner.

 If you don't have pink paint, you could cut up 1 inch (ish) squares of pink